 Try Instant Pot Dried Beans recipe!

-Pasta is actually a very inexpensive staple to keep in the pantry.
-It goes on sale often and simple meals can be made quickly.
+Pasta is a very inexpensive staple to keep in the pantry.
+It goes on sale often, and you can make simple meals quickly.

-It was delicious and I just used whatever pasta I had on hand.
-Pasta can be a main dish, added to soups, stews and casseroles or used as an easy side dish.
+Pasta can be the main dish, added to soups, stews, and casseroles, or used as an easy side dish.

-They can be used in SO many recipes.
+You can use them in SO many recipes.
 Old fashioned scalloped potatoes go great with almost any main dish.
 I have used leftover mashed potatoes in potato pancakes.